Resistor

 Next results visualiser will be used to understand the output of the simulation.

-- The Results Visualiser will ask the user to select a
+(the third option). - The application will ask the user to select a

 .res